Tempo Farm

 October is Breast Cancer Awareness Month.
 As a survivor, I implore all women to have their mammograms done on a regular basis.
 It saved my life.

-OUR MISSION- I had an interesting discussion with Stephen Considine about Saanen history nearly 30 years ago.
+OUR MISSION- I had an interesting discussion with Stephen Considine about Saanen history over 30 years ago.
 He made a comment that has stayed with me, as it really sums up my experience in breeding goats.
 He noted that we have been breeding the same type of dairy goat for years, regardless of showring styles.
 The only difference is now that is what the industry wants too.
 And it's true that we have been breeding for the same sound and productive type of doe, only now it is called a 'modern' type.
 We are trying to produce does that are long boned and dairy, and are true total performers.
 You won’t find mature show goats giving ‘a gallon a day’, or ‘2 gallon’ milkers with poor udders in our pens.
 Nor will you find obese goats, frail goats, or goats with severe structural faults.
 What you will find are sound, strong, highly productive does that milk well wherever they are, and rarely get stressed.
 We are an artisan Grade A dairy, so our goats make their own living by producing milk, and we take pride in producing genetic foundations for other commercial dairies, as we feel they should be the backbone of our industry.
 Our does are not pampered, even the best are treated as commercial goats.
 Pasture is an important part of our management, so our goats must be able to walk several hours a day.
 While we have our favorites, nobody gets special treatment, or special feed.
-(Okay, nobody under twelve years old!)
+(Okay, nobody under ten years old!)
 Some of our more well known does have traveled over 3,000 miles nearly every year of their lives, and continue to produce over 3,000 lbs of milk.

 We have slightly changed our focus on production as we continue in the dairy industry.
 We are now looking for solid, consistent production rather than extreme lactations.
 For us, a doe that can repeatedly milk 3,400-4,000 lbs, has a flat lactation curve, and is willing to milk extended lactations is more valuable than a single 5,000 lb record or a 20 lb high day followed by 6 lbs at 270 days.
 Also, since we are a cheese dairy, components and milk quality are very important to us.
 So, we now look for does that can effortlessly produce 20,000 lbs in 6-7 years of production, and maintain good components and a low SCC while doing that.
 The great thing about breeding dairy goats is there is always something new to look for!